 Ultimately, if you value the eco-friendly benefits of solar energy, you should also understand the underlying costs of that value.
 It’s important you obtain and any all information you can from these companies so you can calculate the costs as effectively as possible.
 A good solar panel installer will want to explain the pricing in full, including the payback period when your solar system will eventually pay for itself.

-If you want to learn more about this topic, check out our article on everything you need to know about solar panels for your home.
+And if you want to learn more about this topic, check out our article on everything you need to know about solar panels for your home.